-January 15: Visit to Project Safe Passage in Guatemala City
+January 16: Visit to Project Safe Passage in Guatemala City; Return to Guatemala City

-January 16: Departure for the U.S. Program officially ends.
+January 17: Program ends: Departure for the U.S.

 ACADEMICS

 Program Prerequisites

 To participate in this immersion program, you must be in good academic standing and have the minimum 2.3 GPA required.
 We check grades at the end of the fall semester prior to departure.
 If you are on probation, we will need to check with the faculty leader to see if you will be allowed to participate.
 If you have been suspended, you will not be allowed to participate in the program.